 - The Amazon link to your book

-- A photo of your proudly holding your first published book
+- A photo of you proudly holding your first published book

 fiction: thriller (novel)

-Called to a crime scene to investigate a mystery which starts with the seemingly senseless murder of an affluent couple, Private Detective Hector Hargrove's hidden ability uncovers a missing third person, a previously unseen victim.
+Called to a crime scene to investigate a mystery which starts with the seemingly senseless murder of an affluent couple, Private Detective Hector Hargrove uses his hidden ability to uncover a missing third person, a previously unseen victim.
 The clock is ticking as he and his partner, LAPD Homicide Detective Keith Coleman, race to find and rescue them before it's too late.

 fiction: fantasy (novel)